HackettYam/sudoku-tools/README.md

 #### `createSudoku(difficulty?)`

-Creates a Sudoku puzzle based on the difficulty level.
+Creates a Sudoku puzzle and returns a `SudokuPuzzle` instance with all methods needed to play.

 **Parameters:**